FarizKesten/ROS_containers/README.md

 # Running ROS1 applications on Docker

-This tutorial explains how to run ROS1 applications on Docker.

 ## Prerequisites
 - Docker is installed on your system.
 If not, please follow the [Docker installation guide](https://docs.docker.com/engine/installation/).